top of page

 Our Test Structure

-When deciding what types of tests to write, it is encouraged to use the Test Pyramid as a guideline.
+When deciding which tests to write, it is recommended to use the Test Pyramid as a guideline.
 Primarily, the bulk of your code should be tested with Unit tests; It would be more useful to write your Service tests to cover integration with other systems.
 UI tests should be, perhaps, lightweight and include a handful of user journeys.

-What the Testing Pyramid highlights, is that it is much more effective and less flaky to automate tests at the Unit level.
+The Testing Pyramid highlights that it is much more effective and less flaky to automate tests at the Unit level.

-High-level tests are there as a second line of test defence.
-If you get a failure in a high-level test, You won't just have a bug in your functional code; you also have a missing or incorrect unit test.
+High-level tests serve as a second line of defence.
+If you get a failure in a high-level test, you won't just have a bug in your functional code; you also have a missing or incorrect unit test.
 Before fixing a bug exposed by a high-level test, you should replicate the bug with a unit test.
 Then the unit test ensures the bug stays away.

 Test-Driven Development

-Test-Driven Development (TDD) Is an approach to agile development and one we encourage.
+Test-Driven Development (TDD) is an agile development approach we encourage.

-This relies on the repetition of short development cycles.
-Tests and code are developed together in a Red Green Refactor cycle.
+This relies on short development cycles being repeated.
+Tests and code are developed together in a Red-Green-Refactor cycle.

 • RED – Write a failing test